-This piece is part a series of interviews and pieces co-produced with the Melbourne School of Design.
+This piece is part of a series of interviews and pieces co-produced with the Australian Design Review.
 Here we speak to Elliot Summers, who graduated from MSD’s Master of Landscape Architecture course in 2012 and has since gone on to establish his own studio, Polygon, via which he has overseen the development of over 40 designs for play centres, residential and public spaces.
 He also teaches in his field at both Melbourne University and RMIT.

 What did you study prior to the Master of Landscape Architecture, and why did you move into that course?